iandv/Fox-Dude/Fox Dude/README.md

 - Rigidbody2D

 ## 🛠 Development Summary
-This project was developed over 3 months as part of my studies for a class in College.
+This project was developed over 3 months as part of my studies in College.

 ## Disclaimer
 ⚠️ This repository is for portfolio presentation only — the full Unity project is private.